-StockTrim is a inventory planning and forecasting software that is easily attached to most Inventory Management Systems.
+StockTrim is an inventory planning and forecasting software that is easily attached to most Inventory Management Systems.
 It is cloud-based so accessible to anybody with an internet connection.

-For any business this is groundbreaking, however StockTrim has some other feature that really assist manufacturers.
+For any business this is groundbreaking, however StockTrim has some other features that really assist manufacturers.
 These include:

 Bill of Materials forecasting

 The ability to drill down and forecast all component parts in products, allowing a business to order the exact amount for a batch or shipment.